Jennifer Marlowe: Relationship with Arthur Carlson

-Though Carlson is often seen as being almost completely dependent on Jennifer, she too has her moments where roles between the pair are reciprocated, leading to a relationship where they mutually take care of each other.
+Though Carlson is often seen as being almost completely dependent on Jennifer, she too has her moments where roles between the pair are reversed, leading to a relationship where they mutually take care of each other.
 In "Filthy Pictures", Arthur confesses to Jennifer that he and the airstaff broke into the photography studio to rescue nude photos taken secretly of her for a charity photo shoot.
 She tells him it was a foolish thing to do, but, touched by her boss' defense of her honor, embraces him.

 In "Turkeys Away", Jennifer initially refuses to do typical secretarial tasks such as taking dictation or bringing him coffee (reminding Mr. Carlson that "we have an agreement").
 However, upon seeing the disheveled and distressed Mr. Carlson after his promotional stunt has gone horribly wrong, Jennifer gently asks Mr. Carlson if he would like some coffee.

 In "Jennifer and the Will", Jennifer is upset and overwhelmed at the publicity against her after Colonel Buchanan dies at the table while the pair is enjoying dinner.
 In a moment of exhaustion over the situation, and sitting in his chair, she leans on Arthur, who is standing next to her.
 He accompanies her to the funeral to shelter her from the paparazzi attending the graveside service.

 In "Ask Jennifer", after she resigns as "Arlene", she sulks away at her desk, telling Andy and Arthur that she intends to simply sit at her desk and keep her mouth shut.
 Arthur tells her not to, and when she asks him why, he says it's because he needs her.
 "I don't want someone to need me," she says.
 "Oh yes, you do," counters Arthur.
 She asks the two men to leave her desk for a moment to be alone, to which they agree.
 As she is on the verge of tears, Arthur comes back to her desk, asking her to come into his office, because he needs her.
 When she asks why, he says his model train is broken.
 Happy at the thought of being needed for something she can actually be helpful with, she embraces her boss.

+Casting

+Loni Anderson was recommended to the producers by Ross Bickell, Anderson's then-husband, after Bickell had unsuccessfully auditioned for the part of Andy Travis.
+Anderson liked the series concept but did not like the character as originally envisioned; after some negotiations, Anderson and Hugh Wilson reshaped the role into its familiar form.
+Bickell and Anderson divorced over the course of the series, after Anderson had an affair with the man who won the role of Andy Travis over Bickell, Gary Sandy.